Frequently asked

 - the Zillertal Superskipass (multi-day ski pass from 2 days)

-Ski passes are available online via our ticket store or directly at the ticket offices of the Hochfügen ski lift company.
+Ski passes are available online via our ticket store or directly at the ticket offices of the Hochfügen ski lift company – at the office in Fügen and directly on site in Hochfügen.

 No, validity only begins on the first day of skiing or when you pass a reader for the first time.
 However, the purchase is already possible from 15:00 on the day before.